 The COVID-19 pandemic was a forceful reminder that schools are not just places of academic learning.
 They are part of the social fabric of our communities, and schools and teachers are increasingly called to support the physical, social and emotional health and well-being of children.
 But how do we do this effectively?

-Moderated by Monika Queisser, Senior Counsellor and Head of Social Policy Division in the OECD Directorate for Employment, Labour and Social Affairs, join our expert panel to discuss what governments and schools can do to support child well-being in the digital age:
+Moderated by Monika Queisser, Senior Counsellor and Head of Social Policy Division in the OECD Directorate for Employment, Labour and Social Affairs, our expert panel discusses what governments and schools can do to support child well-being in the digital age:

 – Ulrik Vestergaard Knudsen, OECD Deputy Secretary-General

 – Andreas Schleicher, OECD Director for Education and Skills